One loop to rule them all: Perturbativity in the presence of ultra slow-roll dynamics: Discussion and outlook

 We identify the following relevant directions. {\it i)} More realistic modelling of the USR dynamics.
 As discussed in section\,\ref{sec:MinDynUSR}, in realistic single-field inflationary models we expect $\eta_{\rm III} < 0$ and sizable; this is because at the end of the USR we are left with $\epsilon \ll 1$ but we need $\epsilon = O(1)$ to end inflation.
 Since $\epsilon \sim e^{-2\eta N}$, we need $\eta$ large and negative after USR.
 Consequently, after USR we do not expect a scale-invariant power spectrum and eq.\,(\ref{eq:Squeezed}) applies. {\it ii)} Understanding the role of quartic interactions, tadpoles and interactions with spatial derivatives.
 So far, most of the attention has been focused on the role of the cubic interaction Hamiltonian in eq.\,(\ref{eq:MainHami}).
 However, as schematically shown in eq.\,(\ref{eq:LoopsSchematic}), quartic interactions and non-1PI diagrams involving tadpoles are also present.
 In particular, the schematic in eq.\,(\ref{eq:LoopsSchematic}) shows that tadpole diagrams may be relevant because, by attaching them to propagators, they modify the two-point correlator.
 The correct way to deal with tadpoles is by changing the background solution (cf. ref.\,\cite{Senatore:2009cf}; see also ref.\,\cite{Inomata:2022yte}).
 Since it is well-known that background solutions in USR models for PBH formation suffer a high-level of parametric tuning (cf. ref.\,\cite{Cole:2023wyx}), the role of tadpole corrections may have some relevance.
 Furthermore, all interactions with spatial derivatives have been so far discarded.
 However, the short modes running in the loop cross the horizon precisely during the USR phase and, therefore, their spatial derivatives do not pay any super-horizon suppression. {\it iii)} Renormalization.
-It would be interesting to explore the consequences of a full renormalization procedure, which have not been fully addressed so far.
+An essential future step is to implement a thorough renormalization procedure in the context of USR dynamics, a topic that has not yet been addressed in the existing literature.

 We will tackle all the above points in a forthcoming work.